a327ex/emoji-merge/README.md

   self.x, self.y = math.rotate_point(self.board.x + self.board_ox, self.board.y + self.board_oy, self.board.r, self.board.x, self.board.y)
 ```

 Plant's update function is called, a different constant wind is set (this is smaller/more subtle than the one in the plant mixin), and then `math.rotate_point` is used to set the plant's position based on the board's position.
-This is a basic rotation of one point `self.board.x + self.board_ox`, `self.board.y + self.board_oy` into a another by `self.board.r` degrees, with a pivot at `self.board.x`, `self.board.y`.
+This is a basic rotation of the point `self.board.x + self.board_ox`, `self.board.y + self.board_oy` into another by `self.board.r` degrees, with a pivot at `self.board.x`, `self.board.y`.
 Doing it this way makes sure that whenever the board object goes from side to side and rotates a little, the plant is always in the same position, which was set by its `.board_ox` and `.board_oy` offsets.

 ```lua
   local vx, vy = self.board:collider_get_velocity()